Review and sign transactions from a single secure screen with Ledger Flex™

 All these cryptocurrencies that live on their own blockchain network are referred to as coins.

-Then came Ethereum and introduced the concept of blockchain-based decentralized applications and protocols.
-Although Ethereum too has its own ‘coin’ called ETH that can be used in the same ways as BTC, its primary use case is to serve as gas to power transactions and operations on apps and protocols built on the network.
+Then came Ethereum which introduced the concept of blockchain-based decentralized applications and protocols you can interact with an Ethereum (ETH) wallet.
+Although Ethereum blockchain too has its own ‘coin’ called ETH that can be used in the same ways as BTC, its primary use case is to serve as gas to power transactions and operations on apps and protocols built on the network.

 Further, developers of these apps can create in-app currencies that do not have a dedicated blockchain and are instead stored on Ethereum itself.
 Ethereum also allows users to create other forms of standalone digital assets that can be immutably stored on the Ethereum itself.
 These in-app currencies or digital assets created and stored on Ethereum are which are called tokens.